GoodRequest/BackendAssignment-Fitness/README.md

 ## Bonus task 4 - error handling

 Create proper way how to handle all errors in application.
 Use console.error display error in terminal, user can never see stack trace or real error message.
-You can write error logs to file with.
+You can write error logs to file.

 response status code >= 500